Väike-Paala 1-507, 11415 Tallinn, Estonia

 Anyone who performs any work on a registered construction site must have a unified chip card and must register their time on-site (“IN-OUT”).

-It’s possible that your company is not listed as a construction firm, but if your company accepts an order for certain types of work at a registered construction site, you must provide your workers with chip cards for logging working hours at the site.
+It’s possible that your company is not listed as a construction company, but if your company accepts an order for certain types of work at a registered construction site, you must provide your workers with chip cards for logging working hours at the site.

 Essence of the Registration System